Farm Signage

 Chemical and Hazchem Signage

 These are governed by strict State By State rules.
 For example in Victoria signs stating “Chemical Storage”, “No Smoking” and “Authorised Staff Only” are required on storage entry points.
-Fuel and Diesel must have appropriate Hazchem signage.
+Fuel and Diesel must have appropriate Hazchem signage on your farm.

 Other items to manage chemical and fuel is appropriate Spill Kits and wayfinding signage.
-No Smoking signage etc should be mandatory.
+Additionally, no Smoking signage etc should be mandatory.

 Hazard Signage